zakaBouj/AddressValidator/README.md

 - Validate addresses using the Azure Maps service
 - Determine the confidence level of address matches
-- Store both user input and validation results
+- Store both user input and validation results in a simple way
 - Provide a simple and intuitive console interface
 - Maintain high code quality with comprehensive tests

 The initial version is a console application, with potential for future expansion into other interfaces.

-## Next Steps

-Upcoming enhancements for future development:

-1. **Enhanced Console UI**: Implement Spectre.Console for a better user experience
-   - Colorful output with better formatting
-   - Interactive menus and paging for history
-   - Progress bars and spinners for operations
-   - Tables for displaying validation results

-2. **Address Suggestions**: Provide alternative address suggestions when matches aren't exact
-   - Show multiple potential matches
-   - Allow selection from matches